Practical Electronics Gemini and Orion.

 The constructional detail provided in the original articles (reprinted in booklet form at a later date) was exemplary and, it is sure, contributed significantly to many constructors' and hobbyists' education in the field.
 Useful advice was offered with regards, for example, the instabilities that could arise when high current earth wiring followed the same path as that used for low currents.

 Overview; in it's day, a very nice, well designed, rugged and versatile bit of kit that can, even now, give a good account of itself compared to some well-known amplifiers.

 In 1975 the two designers produced the Orion which appeared in Practical Electronics.
 This some considered to be the 'discrete' version of the earlier PW Texan using a very similar layout and transformer.

-Dispensing with the output coupling capacitor improved the bass response and the constant current source (Tr8) helped to reduce crossover distortion by providing a rapid transition of drive current between the two output transistors, low-level distortion being notable.
+A zener-stabilised long-tail pair improved isolation from supply noise.
+The constant current source (Tr8) helped to reduce crossover distortion by providing a rapid transition of drive current between the two output transistors, low-level distortion being notable.
+Dispensing with the output coupling capacitor improved the bass response.
 Only one DC fuse was fitted, this in the + rail, because with this removed the bias is removed from the constant current source, and also from input stage Tr4 and Tr5.
 This in turn turns off Tr6.
 The output devices, it should be noted, were Darlington types.

 Contact me at firstname.lastname@example.org

 especially if you want additional content to this page

 or if you find any links that don't work.
 Don't forget